-Stonehenge’s Tax Credit Services business line is a nationally recognized marketplace leader in federal and state incentives.
-We have invested in projects that have generated over $3 billion in various federal and state incentives across the United States since 1993 without having a single incentive recaptured, disallowed, or forfeited.
-Our core business is to assist sponsors, developers and institutional investors to meet capital needs in selecting, structuring, underwriting, closing and asset management for tax credit investments.
-Our expertise keeps the process simple and ensures we add value for developers, investors, sponsors and buyers throughout the entire tax credit process.
+Stonehenge’s Tax Credit Services team is a nationally recognized marketplace leader in federal and state incentives.
+We have invested in projects that have generated more than $4 billion in various federal and state incentives across the United States since 1993 without having a single incentive recaptured.
+Our core business is to provide sponsors and developers with capital solutions and to assist institutional investors with identifying, structuring, underwriting, closing and managing portfolios of incentive-based investments.
+Our expertise keeps the process simple and ensures we add value for all stakeholders throughout the entire incentive process.

 Stonehenge also possesses the capability to provide Real Estate Developers with additional capital at the outset of construction through tax credit bridge loans.

-Since 2006, Stonehenge has closed 185-real estate-based tax credit transactions in 14 states, generating $855 million in tax credits.
-The real estate-based tax credits financed include, historic rehabilitation, brownfield, textile mill, abandoned building and others.
+Since 2006, Stonehenge has invested in 185 real estate-based projects in 14 states, which generated $855 million in tax credits.
+The real estate-based projects include historic rehabilitation, brownfield, textile mill, abandoned building and others.

 We maintain close relationships with local and national real estate developers, accounting firms, industry consultants, financial institutions, the National Trust for Historic Preservation, various state preservation organizations and serve as a board member of the Historic Tax Credit Coalition.